-The Santa Claus Effect Deception series
+The Santa Claus Effect Deception series by BraveHeart

 I grew up in a Christian home.
-My father was a nuclear physicist and aerospace engineer and mother was a stay at home housewife.
+My father was a nuclear physicist and aerospace engineer and my mother was a stay at home housewife.
 When I was little, much as I suspect is the case for most Christian children, I was told about Christmas and Santa Claus.
 We were told that Jesus was born in Bethlehem but never that this was located in Palestine.

 From the moment I was old enough to grasp the story about a Christmas and Santa Claus, a jovial man, dressed in red with a white beard, who flew around the world on Christmas Eve (in 24 hours) in a magical sled pulled by flying reindeer, landing on the rooftop of every home on the planet to then slide down the chimney to leave presents for every child who had been nice, I was hooked.
 I never ever considered the impossibility of the story I was told this by my parents, and I guess, on some level, I didn’t want to question it.
 I was hooked on all of the excitement leading up to and to be revealed on Christmas Day.
 Each year I swore to myself that I would always ask for fun toys.
 Clothes and such were just a bummer and a waste of wrapping paper.